lusavkaedu/YouTube_Scraper/README.md

 - **Metadata Retrieval:** Video IDs, channel names, video name, number of likes, number of views.
 You can add more metadata as needed by altering the script.
 - **Efficient API Key Rotation:** Maximizing your data collection efforts, the script smartly rotates through several API keys to work around daily quota limits.

+## Usage

+To use the YouTube_Scraper, follow these steps:

+    1. Ensure you have valid YouTube API keys. in this script the API keys are hardcoded in a list, with one key per line.
+    2. Modify the SEARCH_TERM and FILENAME to include the topics or channel names you're interested in and define the name of the output file.
+    3. Run the script with a starting date parameter in the format, it is hardcoded YYYY, M (Year, Month).

 ## Installation

 Before diving in, ensure you have Python installed on your machine.
 Then, clone this repository to get started: